spawnmarvel/todo-and-current/README.md

 ## TODO Docker :helicopter:

-* Grafana and MySQL, https
+* Grafana and MySQL with http and https
 * Zabbix plugin
 * Grafana and MySQL, https, Loki and Alloy on remote servers
 * Zabbix nemisis
+* RabbitMQ
+* RabbitMQ shovel http and https

 https://github.com/spawnmarvel/learning-docker